 Must Do in Puerto Rico (For Every Type of Traveler)

-There are so many awesome things to do in Puerto Rico, deciding what to put on your itinerary can be a challenge!
+There are so many awesome things to do in Puerto Rico, and deciding what to put on your itinerary can be a challenge!
 Don’t fret: below, we break down everything you must do in Puerto Rico—organized by your traveler type.
 Are you a foodie?
 A history nerd?
 A nature lover?
 A rum fan?
 Some or all of the above?
 It doesn’t matter—here are the must-dos for you.
 Any questions after reading?
 You must send us a message.

 If cocina criollo (traditional Puerto Rican food) motivated your trip to Puerto Rico, we don’t blame you!
 Between street food and sit-down restaurants, there’s so much good food in Puerto Rico.
 There are a couple of things foodies absolutely must do while visiting this island paradise: